MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_applylabelaction.md

 Get the Classification IDs that matched and caused this label to appear.

-**Returns**: Const std::vector<std::string>& a list of classification IDs that caused this label to appear.
+**Returns**: Const std::vector<std::string>& a list of classification IDs that caused this label to appear.r.